ginkgo-project/ginkgo/dev_tools/containers/README.md

 + OpenMP
 + Python 2 and 3
 + cmake
-+ git, openssh, doxygen (these are required for some synchronization or documentation building jobs)
++ git, openssh, doxygen, curl (these are required for some synchronization or documentation building jobs)

 ### CUDA recipes